kuujo/yuppy/README.md

 Finally, it's important that we be able to evaluate objects for adherence to any interface requirements.
-The `instanceof` function behaves similarly to Python's built-in `isinstance` function, but for XPy interfaces.
+The `instanceof` function behaves similarly to Python's built-in `isinstance` function, but for Yuppy interfaces.
-However, _XPy's implementation can also evaluate interface implementation based on duck typing._ This means that object classes do not necessarily have to implement a specific interface, they simply need to behave in the manner that the interface requires.
+However, _Yuppy's implementation can also evaluate interface implementation based on duck typing._ This means that object classes do not necessarily have to implement a specific interface, they simply need to behave in the manner that the interface requires.

 ```
->>> from xpy import instanceof
+>>> from yuppy import instanceof
 >>> apple = Apple()
 >>> instanceof(apple, AppleInterface)
 True